ZeroAfro/Portfolio/Cyber Security/Google Cyber Security Cert Documents/Case Studies/Botium Toys/README.md

 ## 📌 Purpose

 This project showcases the ability to conduct a structured audit and translate findings into actionable security recommendations.
-It reflects core competencies expected of entry-level cybersecurity professionals in roles such as SOC analyst, GRC analyst, or audit support.